 It’s constantly making the most use of what we have and sharing knowledge.
 I think that everyone brings home their own ideas about this and it’s going to look extremely different in Mexico City, Oaxaca or Jalisco or Palestine or Canada.
 Once you’re working for a collective goal or for the life of Mother Earth, it doesn’t have to be that complicated.
 But it does take serious reflection on our relationship with money and capitalism, going beyond just reading the Zapatista books and visiting and going to the Encuentro and thinking it’s cool but actually applying their principles in our daily life..
 If you have enough people power — that’s what they teach us — if we’re applying these principles and there’s enough of us, we can absolutely do it.
 We must ask ourselves “How do we continue to show up?”

 JT: To people here in New York, are there things that you think are misunderstood about Zapatismo or that you’re hoping to disseminate?

 DB: It’s always very inspiring to see the respect and love there is for Zapatistas and Zapatismo.
-What Semillas and a lot of us are committed to is thinking about how we can be strategic and be allies and also learn to implement Zapatismo in our territories in the US.
-We’re part of a national network, La Sexta Grietas del Norte.
+What Semillas and a lot of us are committed to is thinking about how we can be strategic and be allies and also learn to implement Zapatismo in our geographies in the US.

-I always think like the biggest form of flattery is to try to be like someone.
-So if you really love Zapatismo, you can be a Zapatista in the way that you live your life.
+A way of showing respect to the EZLN is to stay updated with their struggle against megaprojects in Mexico, indigenous leaders continue to be killed for protecting mother earth and the autonomy of their communities, we must also realize that.
 The revolution obviously begins in your own backyard, even in your health, your body, you as an individual and how you relate to those around you, looking at the bottom, at those who are the most oppressed wherever you are, recognizing whatever privilege you have.
 To keep Zapatismo alive and to keep autonomy alive it takes everyone to help plant that seed and harvest it and water it.